sudowing/service-engine/zinfo/recommendations.md

-# Recommendations
+# Database Recommendations

-## Database
+## Database | PostgreSQL

-If you have the option -- I'd select postgres.
-Not only does it support postgis, but it's got great support for partitions and partial indexes.
-Additionally -- a detail relevant to this project -- it supports `returning` on CREATE + UPDATE (unlike mysql & sqlite).
-That means you'll get records back, including fields that the db created (like ids) upon creation.
-MySQL & SQLite3 serve 201 no bodys.
+If you have the option -- I recommend PostgreSQL.
+Not only does it support [PostGIS](https://postgis.net/), but it's got great support for [table partitioning](https://www.postgresql.org/docs/12/indexes-partial.html) and [partial indexes](https://www.postgresql.org/docs/12/indexes-partial.html).
+Additionally, a detail relevant to this project, it supports **returning** on [data manipulation](https://www.postgresql.org/docs/12/dml-returning.html), which means you'll get records back, including fields that the db created (like ids) upon creation (CREATE + UPDATE).

-## migrations from the jump
+MySQL & SQLite3 do not support this feature, and as a result `REST` Create & Update calls serve 201 no bodys. `GraphQL` and `gRPC` calls function in a similar manner.

+---

+## Change Management | DB Migrations

 in deployed environments I would limit the creation of new db objects to the service account to be used by this service -- and I would remove permissions for destructive activies (and probably creative ones) from standard users.